abbjetmus/3D-AR-VR-Interface-Design/Unity Editor/README.md

 Projects in Unity Editor are organized into **Scenes**.
 Scenes are containers for everything in the experience you are creating.<br><br>
 One way to think about Scenes is as discrete experiences.
 For example, each level in a game could be a separate Scene, and the game’s main menu could be another.<br><br>
 A Unity project can have one Scene or more than a hundred, depending on its scope and complexity.
 There aren’t strict rules about exactly how you should organize a Unity project into Scenes, except that a project in Unity must have at least one Scene.

+## Navigating the Scene
+When working in Scenes, you’ll want to navigate the Scene view easily.
+Navigating the Scene is like operating a drone camera — it lets you examine your GameObjects from any angle or distance.<br><br>
+In the Microgame, you navigated your Scene by changing position, angle, and zoom of the Scene view.
+With practice, you can learn to navigate with ease.
+There are also more general settings you can use to configure the Scene view.<br><br>
+Let’s quickly review the basics:
+* **Pan:** Select the Hand tool in the Toolbar, and click and drag in the Scene view to move your view.

+* **Zoom:** Holding Alt (Windows) or Option (macOS), right-click and drag in the Scene view to zoom.

+* **Orbit:** Holding Alt (Windows) or Option (macOS),  left-click and drag to orbit around the current pivot point.
+Note: this option is not available in 2D mode.

+* **Focus (Frame Select):** When a GameObject is selected, select **F** with your cursor in the Scene view to focus your view on that GameObject.
+Note: if your cursor is not in the Scene view, Frame Select will not work.
+<br><br>

+You can also use Flythrough mode to navigate in the Scene view by flying around in first person, which is common in many games.
+To do this:<br><br>
+* Click and hold the right mouse button.
+* Use **WASD** to move the view left/right/forward/backward.
+* Use **Q** and **E** to move the view up and down.
+* Select and hold **Shift** to move faster.
+<br><br>
+Note: Flythrough mode is not available in 2D mode.
+Instead, holding the right mouse button down while moving the cursor pans around the Scene view.